-Accurate clinical documentation is business critical, not only ensuring your clients get the right care at the right time but also that you are in compliance with CMS guidelines.
+Accurate clinical documentation is business-critical, ensuring your clients get the proper care at the right time and that you are CMS guidelines complaint.
 Unfortunately, because of gaps in modern documentation, lapses in treatment for behavioral disorders often go undiscovered until after a client leaves.
-These lapses risk malpractice claims since failure to identify and remedy poor care while the client is present for services, weakens your ability to amend it.
+These lapses risk malpractice claims since failure to identify and remedy poor care while the client is present for services weakens your ability to amend it.

-When clients pay through Insurance as a funding source,insurance Payers scrutinize each session of Therapy.
-Weak documentation can lead Payers to deny coverage for the entirety of a client’s therapy.
+When clients pay through Insurance as a funding source, insurance Payers scrutinize each therapy session.
+Weak documentation can lead Payers to deny coverage for the entirety of a client’s Therapy.
 Precise documentation reduces denials by keeping an accurate and ordered record of medical needs and treatment before submission for payment.

 Here are some best practices that will help you improve your clinical documentation for applied behavioral analysis (ABA).

 Recognize Clinical Documentation Missteps